Hammam | My Experience In Morocco + Helpful First Time Tips

 - Bring a change of clothes if you are getting a massage because you may be rubbed down with argan oil and you may not want your clothes to be layered in oil

 - Be prepared to wait a lot.
 If you have no patience, this may not be the treatment for you.
 You will be waiting as attendants bath other hammam patrons

 - After my hammam experience, I loved how soft I felt so before I left Morocco I purchased some black soap, kessa gloves, and argan oil in the Chefchaouen medina.
 I am still using my gloves and have a lot of argan oil left since I bought loads but I have since run out of black soap!
-If you love beauty products from around the world like I do, I suggest stocking up on some before you leave Morocco.
+If you love beauty products from around the world as I do, I suggest stocking up on some before you leave Morocco.